 1.3.
 Geographic area of application

-The following Transport Conditions apply to the services offered by Busitalia in Local Public Transport, provided in the following areas:
+The following Transport Conditions concern the Local Public Transport services offered by Busitalia in the following territories:

-With the Transport Contract, the Company (or its Subsidiary) undertakes to transfer persons from one place to another for a consideration.
+With the Transport Contract, Busitalia (or its Subsidiary) undertakes to transfer people from one place to another for a consideration.

 The ticket shall be considered as proof, until proven otherwise, of the establishment and content of the Transport Contract.
 The absence, irregularity or loss of a ticket does not exempt the passenger from full compliance with the Transport Conditions.